ITU-BDSA23-GROUP4/Chirp/README.md

 ## Command prompt version
 Running the program in the terminal
-- enter the correct folder to where program.cs is
+- Enter the correct folder to where program.cs is
-- .net run
+- dotnet run